Many compare both the Pushrod vs Coyote motor so we have broken down everything you need to know when choosing the best

 1979 was the 1st year of the Fox Body Mustang which resulted in the 5.0L engine release.
 This quickly changed out for a 4.2L engine from 1980-82’.
 But starting in 1986, the swap toward EFI (electronic fuel injection) took place!
 This resulted in making the carburetor engine now a thing in the past putting the new fuel injected 302 engine rating at 200hp.
 The unique parts of the 86’ engine were the flat top pistons and swirl chamber heads that shrouded the valves and limited power and the ability for camshaft upgrades.
 It was also different from the 87-93 models because it has a smaller throttle body and throttle opening.

-Beginning in 1987-93’, pushing the 5.0 motor to 225hp and 300 lb-ft of torque was extremely easy because of the addition of E7TW heads that were sourced from Ford’s truck line.
-The previously flat-topped pistons had been replaced with forged aluminum pistons with valve reliefs that made the new 302 internally much stronger.
-The forged aluminum pistons were dropped in 1993 for a hypereutectic piston which made the GT put down 205 hp and 275 lb-ft of torque.
+Beginning in 1987-93’, pushing the 5.0 motor to 225hp and 300 lb-ft of torque is extremely easy due to the addition of E7TW heads sourced from Ford’s truck line.
+The previously flat-topped pistons are replaced with forged aluminum pistons with valve reliefs which makes the new 302 internally much stronger.
+The forged aluminum pistons dropped in 1993 for a hypereutectic piston which made the GT put down 205 hp and 275 lb-ft of torque.
 This reduction in power was smart marketing on for Ford because when the cam out with the new-body in 94’ it could be marketed with more power at 215 hp.
-The speed density setup was discontinued in 1989 and replaced with a much easier to modify mass air flow setup.
-The MAF system made mods to the engine, intake, and exhaust system much easier to recognize and was compensated for by the ECU which allowed for correct air to fuel ratios to make optimal power.
+In 1989, the speed density setup discontinued and is replaced with a easier modified mass air flow setup.
+This MAF system makes mods to the engine, intake, and exhaust system that is easier to recognize and is compensated by the ECU which allowed for correct air to fuel ratios to make optimal power.